 The Harvard Chan DrPH curriculum is developed and approved by the DrPH Steering Committee and in accordance with the guidelines established by the Council on Education for Public Health (CEPH).

-As of 2018-2019, the Harvard Chan School has aligned the DrPH Curriculum with the 2016 CEPH criteria, which provides students with a baseline in foundational public health knowledge and DrPH Foundational Competencies.
+The Harvard Chan School has aligned the DrPH Curriculum with the 2021 CEPH criteria, which provides students with a baseline in foundational public health knowledge and DrPH Foundational Competencies.
 The 2o DrPH Foundational Competencies are designed to produce transformative academic and practice leaders with expertise in evidence-based public health practice and research.
 Click here for a downloadable version of the DrPH Foundational and DrPH Program-Specific Competencies or review below:

 Public Health Foundational Knowledge Learning Objectives

 Profession and Science of Public Health

 1. Explain public health history, philosophy and values

 2. Identify the core functions of public health and the 10 Essential Services

 3. Explain the role of quantitative and qualitative methods and sciences in describing and assessing a population’s health